house-of-giants/Calcifer/README.md

 1. Edit the page where you want to display the calculator
 2. Add a new block and search for "Calculator"
-3. Select the Anything Calculator block
+3. Select the Calcifer block
 4. Choose your formula from the block settings
 5. Customize the title, description, and theme
 6. Save the page